DataDog/hiring-engineers/answers.md

 Follow instructions here to create a read-only user for the Datadog Agent in the admin database.
 (https://docs.datadoghq.com/integrations/mongo/)

+Edit the configuration yaml file for MongoDB in /etc/datadog-agent/conf.d:

 `sudo vi conf.d/mongo.d/conf.yaml`

 ```